YAcademy-Residents/reports-website/docs/10-2022-NounsDAO-Token-Buyer.md

 Acknowledged, won't fix.

-We intend for the owner of the contracts to be the nouns timelock, so any transferOwnership will go through a proposal process with ample time to check for errors.
+We intend for the owner of the contracts to be the nouns timelock, so any ownership transfer will go through a proposal process with ample time to check for errors.
 In addition, when we transfer the ownership to the DAO the first time, we don't want to go through a proposal process in order to accept the ownership.